Last year when bitcoin had its fourth drawdown of 80% in the past ten years, I thought It might be a good time to reenter that market.

 Interactive Brokers announced they will offer crypto trading to their brokerage clients by the end of the summer.
 It will be interesting to see how much volume they have and what their trading costs will be.

-Many want to own bitcoin through an ETF.
+Many may want to own bitcoin through an ETF.
 There are nine bitcoin ETFs available in Europe and four in Canada.
-None have been approved in the U.S. yet, and it may not happen anytime soon.
+None have been approved in the U.S. so far, and it may not happen anytime soon.
 SEC Chairman Gensler has said the crypto sector could benefit from greater investor protections.
 He also urged Congress to give the SEC authority over all digital asset trading.

 For now, in the U.S. we have two publicly traded bitcoin investment trusts.
 The largest is Grayscale Bitcoin Trust (GBTC).
 It has a2% expense ratio and trades at premium or discount to NAV that has ranged from +35% to -21%.
 Right now, it is at a 15% discount.